Cardless ATM Withdrawal: What It Is and How It Works | SoFi

 Withdrawals With a Cardless ATM App

 With your phone, you initiate a withdrawal using your bank’s mobile app.
-There’s variation in how these apps work: The bank may send you a code to plug into the ATM or one that you can scan on the ATM.
-When using the ATM, you press the cardless ATM acceptance mark and enter a code or scan the QR code on the ATM screen.
+There’s variation in how these apps work: The bank may send you a code to plug into the ATM or one that you can scan at the ATM.
+Either way, you need to press the cardless ATM acceptance mark.
+You’ll then be prompted to enter a code or scan the QR code on the ATM screen.

-Now, back to how cardless withdrawals work.
-Once you scan the QR code, you’ll see if any fees are associated with the transaction.
-Then, you can accept and authenticate the transaction (which may involve using your phone’s biometrics, which are typically, fingerprints, voice recognition, iris scanning, and/or face recognition).
-Of course, declining and canceling the transaction is a possibility as well.
-If you move ahead, the ATM receives authorization of the transaction and spits out the cash you requested.
-No card anywhere in sight!
+Next, you’ll see if any ATM fees are associated with the transaction.
+Then, you can accept and authenticate the transaction (which may involve using your phone’s biometrics, which are typically, fingerprints, voice recognition, iris scanning, or face recognition).
+You can also choose to decline and cancel the transaction.
+If you move ahead, the ATM receives authorization of the transaction and issues the cash you requested — no card needed.

 Another option is to use a contactless payment or digital wallet option like Samsung Pay, Google Pay, or Apple Pay.
 If you use one of these payment providers, they will likely use near-field communication (NFC).
 In this situation, you’ll hold your phone close to the ATM so your phone and the ATM can “talk” to each other.
 You’ll then be able to access the bank account linked to the app.